aqib-mehmood/aqib-mehmood/README.md

 ## 🌱 Currently Exploring

-- Advanced Techniques, Tools and Technologies in QA Automaion Testing.
+- Advanced Techniques, Tools, and Technologies in QA Automation Testing.
-- Roadmap to become a Software Development Engineer in Test (SDET).

 ## 📫 How to reach me